 Interview with Jakob Mücke

-When Jakob Mücke speaks about his studies his enthusiasm is contagious.
-And he in turn has also been infected with keenness for Infection Biology, a course which immediately caught his eye.
+Jakob Mücke speaks with contagious enthusiasm about his studies.
+In turn he has also been infected with keenness for Infection Biology, a course which immediately caught his eye.
 After completing the block courses in microbiology and neurobiology at the Biozentrum, one thing is for sure: the Master’s course at the SwissTPH, the Swiss Tropical and Public Health Institute.

 When you left the Gymnasium, what did you want to study?